Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief summary of the data touched on above.
+The following list is a brief recap of the ideas that were illustrated above.

 - Increasing physical damage deductibles could save up to $425 each year